haguremetal999/CAENAnalysis/README.md

 ```
 source CAENAnalysis/setup.sh
 ```
-then, directories ( "imgs", "data", "scripts" ) are made in current directory, and run scripts are made in "./scripts" directory.
+then, directories ( "imgs", "data", "scripts" ) are made in current directory, and run scripts are made in "./scripts".

 ## build and run project
 Make "build" directory and source script for cmake.